djxgonzalez/djxgonzalez.github.io/teaching.md

 This seminar is the teaching component of the [Frosh Scholars Program](https://elcentro.stanford.edu/programs/academic-programs/frosh-scholars-program){:target="blank"}, which provides mentorship, community-building activities, and academic resources to Latinx-identified first-year students.
 As coordinator of the Frosh Scholars Program, I convene speakers from across the Stanford campus to share skills, resources, and opportunities with the Frosh Scholars.
 I have led this course every fall and winter quarter since 2017, with an average enrollment of 20 students per quarter. *1-unit course*

-### Journal Club

-**Environmental Equity Journal Club**, Stanford University

-I founded the Environmental Equity Journal Club in Fall 2019 to create a space for Stanford students and trainees to discuss recent studies focusing on environmental justice, defined broadly to include studies of access, representation, health, and policy.
-The group meets monthly

 ### Workshops

 **How to Make Publication-Quality Maps with R**